loz-birks/paris-judo/README.md

 # So did anyone actually win a contest with a score?

-Seoi nage lead the way for contest-winning techniques, 8% of contests were won with a Seoi nage.
-Juji Gatame was the only Ne Waza representative in the top 5.
-Only 3 contests were won with O Goshi.
+Seoi nage lead the way for contest-winning techniques, 8% of (non HSM) contests were won with a Seoi nage.
+Juji Gatame was the only technique flying the flag for Ne Waza in the top 5.
+Only 3 contests were won with my personal favourite, O Goshi.

 ![](charts/win_pareto.png)

-Most contests were won with a Tachi Waza score, just under 60% in the -70s, but 60% or higher in every other category.
-Every single contest in the -100s was won in Tachi Waza.
+Most (non-HSM) contests were won with a Tachi Waza score, just under 60% in the -70s, but 60% or higher in every other category.
+Every single contest in the -100s, which wasn't decided by penalties, was won in Tachi Waza.

 ![](charts/win_doughnuts.png)